 What technology do you use for online classes?

-The virtual classroom is provided by NU Online using Blackboard, the recognized leader in learning management systems.
+The virtual classroom is provided by Northeastern University using Blackboard, the recognized leader in learning management systems.
 Within NU Online there are additional tools to ensure your success, including:

 - SMARTHINKING: An online tutoring system